lennyleadership/zhichang/content/docs/01 Interview Experience/_index.md

 ) I was freezing in greeting.

+---
+My values:
 ) I didn't work for paycheck.
 Satisfaction is my fulfillment.

 ) My commitment to success makes me stand out.

+) setup higher standard for me and for the team.
+) Build up people, the score will take care of itself.

+---
+Daisy's observation:
+I carry over what my family passed onto me.
+1) I don't care about other's feeling like my mom 不在乎别人的感受.
+2)
+) I am an introvert, so I am not relax in the interview.
+)

+---
+I realized:
+) I need to work on writing answers down and memorizing it.
+I failed to introduce the electronic troubleshooting logbook in speech.
+I need to organize thoughts.
+There should be a structure to follow.